sjeong9760/tps-dps/README.md

 ```

 ## Quickstart:
-We provide independent codes `double-well.ipynb` for training diffusion path sampler to sample transition paths of a synthetic double-well system.
+We provide independent code `double-well.ipynb` for training diffusion path sampler to sample transition paths of a synthetic double-well system.

 ## Steps to reproduce the results
 We provide instructions to reproduce the results of aldp and train a new model.
-You can replace aldp with fast folding proteins: chignolin, trpcage, bba, bbl.
+You can replace aldp with fast-folding proteins: chignolin, trpcage, bba, and bbl.

 - **Sampling**: Run the following command to sample transition paths.
     ```